Usaamakhan/replit-twibbon/replit.md

 # Twibbonize App

 ### Overview
-Twibbonize is a Next.js application designed for creating, sharing, and discovering "Twibbons" (photo frames) and backgrounds.
-It enables visitors to easily find, use, and download framed photos, while providing creators with tools to upload, manage, and track their custom content.
-The project prioritizes public accessibility and transparency, making frame usage and analytics available to all users.
-The core ambition is to offer a seamless experience for visitors and robust, public-first tools for creators.
+Twibbonize is a Next.js 15 application for creating and sharing "Campaigns" (photo frames and backgrounds).
+Visitors can discover, customize, and download photos with frames or backgrounds.
+Creators can upload and manage campaigns with public analytics.

 ### User Preferences
 - Prefer stability over experimental features